dimecoin/SimpleShift/README.md

 ## Usage

 See example folder for detailed example.
+See header file (SimpleShift.h) for methods avaiable and documentation.

 Basic usage: